 There are certain players who, when you think of a team, you can’t help but think of that player wearing that uniform.
 There’s something about putting on that uniform every day that sticks in people’s minds.
 You’ll always be in that uniform … even if someday you wear somebody else’s.

 With that in mind, we take a look at the player on each team who has worn their team’s jerseys the most often: The player who has played the most games with each individual franchise.
-For franchises that moved over the years (think Dodgers and Giants), we included the leader for games played in their current location, while also noting the overall franchise leader.
+For franchises that moved over the years (think Nats, Dodgers or Giants), we included the leader for games played in their current location, while also noting the overall franchise leader.

 AMERICAN LEAGUE EAST